Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Differential Equations Deep Learning

-Finally, algorithm~\ref{alg:dgm} outlines the steps we must follow to minimize the loss function~\eqref{eq:dgm_loss}.
-First, we initialize the parameters $\pmb{\theta}$ (weights and biases) of the neural network and set the number of learning iterations.
-For each iteration, we generate samples by randomly drawing from the distributions $\nu_1$, $\nu_2$, and $\nu_3$ of the domain $\Omega$, the boundary $\partial \Omega$, and the initial conditions, respectively.
-Then we pass the samples as input to the neural network to compute the corresponding values $y_{\Omega \times [0, T]}$, $y_{\partial \Omega \times [0, T]}$, and $y_{\Omega, t=0}$ for solving the problem in the domain, on the boundary, and at the initial time $t=0$, respectively.
-In the next step, we compute the loss based on Equation~\eqref{eq:dgm_loss}, we backpropagate the errors and then update the parameters $\pmb{\theta}$ using an optimization algorithm.
-In addition, if we use a learning rate scheduler, we check if the condition(s) of the scheduler are satisfied, and if yes, then we proceed to update the learning rate $\eta$ accordingly.
-However, if we use a Pytorch scheduler, we don't have to check any condition; the scheduler will take care of that for us.
+Algorithm~\ref{alg:dgm} outlines the steps to minimize the loss function~\eqref{eq:dgm_loss}.
+First, initialize the neural network's parameters $\pmb{\theta}$ (weights and biases).
+Next, set the number of learning iterations and select an optimizer.
+For each iteration, randomly draw samples from the distributions $\nu_1$, $\nu_2$, and $\nu_3$, corresponding to the domain $\Omega$, boundary $\partial \Omega$, and initial conditions.
+Feed these samples into the neural network to compute $y_{\Omega \times [0, T]}$, $y_{\partial \Omega \times [0, T]}$, and $y_{\Omega, t=0}$, for the domain, boundary, and initial time $t=0$.
+Compute the loss using Equation~\eqref{eq:dgm_loss}, backpropagate the errors, and update $\pmb{\theta}$ with the optimizer.
+If using a learning rate scheduler, check whether its conditions are satisfied, and update the learning rate $\eta$ accordingly.
+With a PyTorch scheduler, manual checking is unnecessary, as it manages conditions automatically.